 Equity awards are a vital piece of our total compensation package.
 They are intended to compensate Named Executive Officers for sustained long-term performance, align the interests of our Named Executive Officers and shareholders and encourage retention through multi-year vesting schedules.
-Long-term equity incentive awards may take a variety of forms, including the PRSU and RSU grants made in fiscal 2022.
+Long-term equity incentive awards may take a variety of forms, including the PRSU and RSU grants made in fiscal 2024.
 Levels, mix, and frequency of awards are determined by the compensation committee, and are designed to reflect each recipient's level of responsibility and performance.

-Overview of Fiscal 2022 Long-term Equity Incentive Awards
+Overview of Fiscal 2024 Long-term Equity Incentive Awards

-Our long-term equity incentive program for fiscal 2022 was designed to deliver 25% of long-term equity incentive value in RSUs and 75% in PRSUs for our Named Executive Officers.
-This apportionment was determined as we believe this balance of equity grants will motivate and reward for long-term, sustainable performance that is aligned with shareholder interests.
-The value of our annual equity grants is targeted to be at competitive levels, though actual value realized varies based on our long-term performance.
+Our long-term equity incentive program for fiscal 2024 delivered 25% of long-term equity incentive value in RSUs and 75% in PRSUs for our Named Executive Officers.
+The value of our annual equity grants is targeted to be at competitive levels, though actual value realized will vary based on our long-term performance.